MarkMuranov/ECE-141A-Assignment-1/README.md

 ## Testing

 Our auto-grader provides some basic validation of your code.
 But that's not a full test suite.

 Your final task is to make your `Variant` class testable.
-In lecture we provide a video that detailed how to use a simple testing framework called `Testable`.
+In lecture, we provide a video that detailed how to use a simple testing framework called `Testable`.
 That class has been included in your assignment repository.
 You're welcome to use that -- or the _much more powerful_ `gtest` class provided by Google.
 Regardless of which you choose, in this step, you'll write tests to confirm that your `Variant` class is working as designed.
 The thoroughness and quality of the tests you write will be evaluated as part of your score for this assignment.

 You should create a test for every method in the `Variant` interface.
 Sometimes it's convenient to write a single test method to test multiple things, but generally we write one test per method.
 (See our video about designing a testing system for how to integrate our `Testable` class into your solution.
 It's pretty easy to do.

-As we discussed in lecture, it may also be easier to create a sub-class of `Variant` (e.g. `TestVariant`) and put all your testing code and logic h ere.
-That keeps your original `Variant` class from from test-related changes.
+As we discussed in lecture, it may also be easier to create a subclass of `Variant` (e.g. `TestVariant`) and put all your testing code and logic here.
+That keeps your original `Variant` class from test-related changes.

 ## Submitting your work
 #### Due Jan.
 24, at 11:30pm